 Q: How will the restricted data files be delivered?

-A: Restricted data products are encrypted using the AES-256 format and are delivered on CD/DVD via courier.
+A: MiCDA Enclave VDI users automatically receive access to restricted data products.
+For traditional license agreement users, restricted data products are encrypted using the AES-256 format and are delivered on CD/DVD via courier.
 Windows users should be aware that the built-in Windows decompression utility will not process AES-256 bit encrypted ZIP files; it halts with "An unexpected error is keeping you from copying the file" error.
 As an alternative, Windows users should download and install a third-party compression/decompression such as WinZIP, or 7-Zip.
 Please use the Restricted Data Order Form when requesting HRS restricted data products.

-Q: I want to work with HRS Restricted Data as an assistant to a researcher
+Q: I want to work with HRS Restricted Data as an assistant to a traditional license researcher.

 computer, but I do have access to a public computing facility.
 Can I qualify for access